 A note on admissions counseling: Admissions counseling is a more complicated subject than test prep, but a few key points to note:

 - 2. Like standardized testing, the application process is also a game, with its own rules

 - 3. Fewer people understand this game than do the testing game.
-I was one of the youngest students in my Wharton MBA class.
-My grades weren't the best, nor was my work experience, but I do know how to play games. :-)
+I was among the five youngest in my Wharton MBA class of 780 students.
+My grades weren't the best, nor was my work experience, but I did, and do know how to play the admissions game.